dalten-collective/grove/json-spec.md

 # JSON responses and request structures

 ## General Overview
-- State Object:
+- Trove State
-  - troves - a map of spaces (likes groups) to a tuple of [team (map path permission) trove], where a trove is the file structure
-    - team - an array of admin ships, member ships and moderator ships - members and admins are dictated by "spaces"
-    - (map path permission) - probably don't attempt to use this, intead use the permission scry detailed later
-    - trove - You can think of this as a map of nesting path keyss (e.g. /this and /this/that) each of which should resolve to a map of `id`s to `node`s
-    - id - a string of an unsigned base32 number (urbit style so `0v12345.67890`)
-    - node - a `{type: "record" | "remote", url: "http://link.me", data: {<data>}}`
-      - data - file metadata: `{from: "32223100", by: "~zod", title: "a file", description "some file", extension ".pdf"}`
+  * Trove maintains, per Space (read group) you're aware of, the following:
+    - **Moderators** - a set of ships who are members w/ elevated permissions
+      > NOTE: "Administrators" and "Members" are defined by Spaces, and get scried in for front end display
+    - **Regulations** - a series of rules for who can do what, per file (see permission object)
+    - **Trove** - A folder/file structure

-- Available Pokes:
+- Trove Pokes
-> Note - All pokes are [space poke] - you must specify to which space's trove this poke applies.
-For the poke part of things you have the following options.
-For spaces, scry `hosts`
+  * Pokes all take a `trove-action` mark, and are sent as a `[space poke]` pair.
+  * To identify which spaces are available, review the initial state or scry `/x/hosts/json`

   - Moderation - These must be members, just another permission class
     - `add-moderators` adds moderators to the trove, these must be members
     - `rem-moderators` removes moderators from a trove

   - Errata
     - `repeat` copy one file to another space/folder location (or same space, different folder)
     - `reperm` repermissions a folder and handles cascade effects
+    - `rehome`
+      * REHOME is a Front End Activity.
+      * This is low priority.
-    - `rehome` take a `"remote"` type node, resubmit it as a `"record"` type (by sending the file to your own S3/IPFS node).
+      * Activity: Take a `"remote"` type node, resubmit it as a `"record"` type (by sending the file to your own S3/IPFS node).
-      - This one needs to be done on the front end, only - and just sent as a `rem-node` and `add-node` to the back end

   - Files
     - `add-node` adds a file to a folder
     - `rem-node` removes a file from a folder
     - `edit-node` edits either the title, description or both of a file
     - `move-node` moves (delete, add elsewhere) a file from here to there

   - Folder
     - `add-folder` adds a folder to the system (with an empty map of files), maybe permissioned
     - `rem-folder` deletes a folder and its subfolders